 You may also need a special vaccination depending on where your cancer is.
 For example, patients with cancer of the spleen are advised to have pneumonia and meningitis vaccinations by Macmillan.1

 Taking Your Medicines With You

 It is absolutely essential to your health that you take enough medicines with you.
-Tablets can be stored in a suitcase and medicines that need to be kept cool can be placed in a small cool bag which you can buy from a pharmacy.
+Tablets can be stored in a suitcase and medicines that need to be kept cool can be placed in a small cool bag

 It’s also advisable to keep an itinerary of your medicines and to account for any differences in time zones to ensure your dosages are right.